by Chris Wayan, 2006

 Except... they may not bother.
 As Gollum used to say: "Not nice placesss."
 How not-nice?
 You'll see.

 Wola, the northernmost large island in the Dahias, is also the most fertile, since it's only in the fringe of the drybelt.
 Wola is a hilly wedge 180 km (110 mi) long, half of which is two narrow, parallel capes at the east end; North and South Cape shelter the only decent harbor in the Dahias.
-There are a dozen satellite islets, some as big as Kauai or Oahu--three are scattered over hundreds of km of sea to the north, and half a dozen form a long chain to the southwest, linking the Wolas to the greater group.
+Wola has a dozen satellite islets, some as big as Kauai or Oahu--three are hundreds of km to the north, and half a dozen form a long chain to the southwest, linking the Wolas to the greater group.
 Like Wola, they're mostly prairie, but with trees along rivers and in sheltered valleys.
+Since the northern chain is partly out of the dryzone, you'd expect more woods, and there are scattered oaklike trees in the hills; but those hills are just too low to snag many rainclouds.
+Wola's ridges do better; the heights have patchy woods on the windward side, and the hills feed some perennial creeks.

 The dominant life form is a sort of giant, wingless marmot--wait, that probably sounds redundant to a Terran reader.
 I mean wingless as opposed to its ancestors, which resembled winged marmots, and are still common in the Averorn Archipelago.
 Here, in deep isolation, with no natural enemies but hawklike sea-gryphoids, they speciated: their wings shrunk and their bellies grew until today they're as large as a sheep, if not as bright.
 Flocks of them graze the scrubby hills and gawk at clouds.
 On Wola, that's culture.